 Variable Selection and Summaries

-In order to simplify analysis and make more significant insights into model comparisons, we chose two pairs of variables from the 38,354 genetic markers in the Lupus Data to model in a predictor-response relationship.
-The variables we chose indicated higher values of correlation than arbitrary variable pairings, and are associated with conditions of interest (e.g. cancer treatment research in the case of MALAT1 [11], or observed limb malformations in the case of FBLN1 [12]).
+We chose two pairs of variables from the 38,354 genetic markers in the Lupus Data to compare across the three methods.
+The variables we chose have higher values of correlation than arbitrary variable pairings, and are associated with conditions of interest (e.g. cancer treatment research in the case of MALAT1 [11], or observed limb malformations in the case of FBLN1 [12]).
 An attempt was also made to assign predictor-pairings of interest.
 The CD19 marker (paired with MALAT1) is a transmembrane protein, encoded by the CD19 gene.
 Since the FlowJo cytometry measurements contain CD19 protein readings, the relationship between the “CD19 quantification” used as a predictor predictor and the outcome of interest can be modeled using proteomic or transcriptomics data.
 CD34, the predictor which we link with FBLN1 is also a transmembrane protein encoded by a gene, and similarly interesting.

 Without undergoing the process of expression normalization, single-cell RNA sequencing data is represented as non-negative integer count data.
 Higher counts correspond to higher detection frequencies and (without compensating for expected expression frequency) these detection frequencies can be interpreted as a quantification of the magnitude of expression for a transcriptomic marker.